casadoj/mekong_usecase/_sources/docs/1_initialization.md

 ## 3 Outputs

 The outputs are the two maps (NetCDF format) mentioned at the top of this notebook.
-In the settings file, we set that these file must be saved in the _initial_ subfolder.
+In the settings file, we set that these files must be saved in the _initial_ subfolder.
 Let's load them and inspect them:

 ```python